 Okay, so why practice this form of meditation?
 What benefit should be expected?

-There is also a cluster of other benefits that somewhat secondary to this primary benefit.
+There is also a cluster of other benefits that are somewhat secondary to this primary benefit.

 Another secondary benefit is that you get better at noticing when your attention has wandered.
 This is a metacognitive ability that has a range of benefits, from emotional regulation, to executive control over behavior, to better decision making.
 Each time your attention wanders away from your breath and you become absorbed in some train of thought, you enter a daydream.
 It's been estimated that we spend almost half of our time daydreaming and that this tends to make us unhappy (Killingsworth and Gilbert 2010).
 There are, however, some benefits to daydreaming — especially a particular form known as positive constructive daydreaming — but the key is to have control over whether or not you are daydreaming (McMillan et al. 2013).
 We practice this skill during focused-attention every time we notice that our attention has wandered and choose to shift our focus back to our breath.
 Continuing with our physical exercise metaphor, the practice of focused-attention meditation develops your mental coordination, so that your attention flows smoothly and efficiently to what you choose.